Brooklyn Bridge suffered no significant structural damage after Mexican Navy crash

 At a press briefing Monday afternoon, the National Transport Safety Board confirmed the bridge escaped major damage but said it was “too soon” to release any information on the probable cause of the crash.

-The sailing ship Cuauhtémoc was supposed to leave the city and sail out to sea when it struck the bridge Saturday evening.
-Its three masts snapped when it smashed into the world-famous bridge, with witnesses describing the sudden chaotic scene.
+The sailing ship Cuauhtémoc was supposed to leave the city and head out to sea when it struck the bridge Saturday evening.
+Its three masts snapped when it smashed into the world-famous bridge, with witnesses capturing footage of the chaotic scene.

 Brian Young, the board’s lead investigator, said that the ship requested assistance for tugboats at 8:24 p.m.
 Saturday and hit the bridge soon after.
 The NYPD was on the scene by 8:30 p.m.